lambda-curry/fntechgit-full-schedule-widget/README.md

    ** getShareLink()            = method to retrieve share link.
 We use a method instead of a prop so we avoid re-renders

-   ** getSyncLink()             = method to retrieve sync link.
-We use a method instead of a prop so we avoid re-renders
+   ** needsLogin()              = method called when schedule needs user to login - for example on "Add to Schedule".

    title            = widget title, defaults to "Schedule"